Diploma of Community Services (Case Management & Responding to Family Violence)

 Pathways from the qualification

 Further training pathways from this qualification leads to higher tertiary education.
-Students after completion can enrol into Advanced Diploma qualification or relevant Bachelor degree courses such as Bachelor of Social work.
+Students after completion can enroll into Advanced Diploma qualification or relevant Bachelor degree courses such as Bachelor of Social work.

 Course Structure